 Latvian law prohibits a direct or indirect parent company as a dominant undertaking to use its influence in order to induce a subsidiary as a dependent company concluding transactions disadvantageous to it without compensating incurred losses during the financial year or granting a subsidiary rights of claim against a parent company.
 A subsidiary shall prepare a dependency report for each financial year indicating all the transactions of a subsidiary with a parent company or other Group companies, as well as the transactions concluded by a subsidiary in the interests of such companies or as a result of an inducement, indicating in particular the transactions, which are completely or partially disadvantageous or which involve a special risk for a dependent company or, which differ substantially from the entrepreneurial activities normally carried out.
-A direct or indirect parent company and its management, who have induced a subsidiary to enter into a transaction disadvantageous to it, shall be jointly liable for the incurred losses.
-The management of a subsidiary shall be jointly liable along with a parent company and its management for failure to indicate a disadvantageous transaction in a dependency report or failure to indicate in such report that losses have been caused to a subsidiary and that compensation for such has not in fact been made.
+A direct or indirect parent company and its management, who have induced a subsidiary to enter into a transaction disadvantageous to it, shall be jointly liable along with a parent company and its management for failure to indicate a disadvantageous transaction in a dependency report or failure to indicate in such report that losses have been caused to a subsidiary and that compensation for such has not in fact been made.